serverlessworkflow/vscode-extension/README.md

 - swj: Create a new JSON workflow definition
 - swy: Create a new YAML workflow definition
-- adding more in next version
+- adding more in the next version

 ### Diagram Generation

-  You can generate the workflow diagram SVG (and preview it).
-While working on a workflow Json or Yaml files you can preview it by:
+You can generate the workflow diagram image in SVG format.
+While working on a workflow, you can preview it by:

-  - Open the Command Pallelte (⇧⌘P)
+- Opening the Command Palette (⇧⌘P or Ctrl + Shift + P)
-  - Select: "Serverless Workflow: Generate Diagram"
+- Selecting: "Serverless Workflow: Generate Diagram"

-  This will generate the workflow diagram SVG and present it side-by-side to your workflow source file.
-  In addition it will generate a `myworkflow.svg` file in the same directory as your workflow model where `myworkflow` here is the name of your workflow model file (json or yaml).
+It will generate the workflow diagram SVG and present it side-by-side to your workflow source file.
+It will also create a `myworkflow.svg` file in the same directory as your workflow model. `myworkflow` is the name of your workflow model file (JSON or YAML).

 ### Exporting Diagram to PNG

-    Once you have generated the workflow diagram (see section above) you can right-click on your workflow model (json or yaml) file and select from the menu "Serverless Workflow: Export Diagram to PNG".
+Once you have generated the workflow diagram (see the section above), you can right-click on your workflow model file and select from the menu "Serverless Workflow: Export Diagram to PNG”.

-    This will convert the workflow diagram to PNG and also create a `myworkflow.png` file in the same directory as your workflow model where `myworkflow` here is the name of your workflow model file (json or yaml).
+Doing this will convert the workflow diagram to PNG and create a `myworkflow.png` file in the same directory as your workflow model.

 ## Building from source

-If you do not want to get this extension from the Marketplace or would like to build and test the latest changes/updates locally follow these steps:
+If you do not want to get this extension from the Marketplace or would like to build and test the latest changes/updates locally, follow these steps:

 1. Clone the extension git repository